 There are two main types of POTS: partial dysautonomia and hyperadrenergic.
 Partial dysautonomia often causes mild nerve damage that affects various involuntary functions and prevents the blood vessels from maintaining ideal blood pressure when the pull of gravity changes.
 These changes occur with actions such as standing up.
 Blood may begin to pool in the lower body.
-Hyperadrenergic POTS is less common and develops much more slowly.
+Hyperadrenergic POTS is less common and develops much more slowly, being related to higher than normal levels of the stress hormone norepinephrine.
 Additionally, it may have a genetic, inheritable component.
 In some cases, POTS is the result of a pre-existing condition.
 This form of the syndrome is secondary POTS.

 The different types of POTS have some common and consistent symptoms, many of which involve heart rate.
 The average heart rate is 70 to 80 beats per minute when resting.
 In normal conditions, the heart rate goes up 10 to 15 beats per minute when standing up and then returns to normal.
 For people with POTS, the heart rate goes up much higher when they stand, increasing 30 to 50 beats per minute, or even more.
 Other significant symptoms of POTS appear after standing up, including dizziness, lightheadedness, fatigue, shortness of breath, and nausea.
 Bloating, constipation, heart palpitations, low blood pressure, and weakness may also occur.